 1. Open the Alexa app

 Grab the device you use to control Alexa’s settings, whether it’s your smartphone or tablet.
 Tap on the Alexa app icon to open up the app.
-Then, go ahead and click the gear icon, which will lead you to settings.
+Tap the three-barred menu icon at the top left of the home page, then tap Settings > Device Settings.
 Wait until the list of connected devices pops up on the screen, then choose the device for which you’d like to change Alexa’s voice.

 2. Select your language

 Once you’ve chosen the device you want to configure, scroll down until you see Language, and give that word a tap.
-You’ll see a drop-down box with a list of accents.
-While Google Assistant now has several voices you can choose from and Siri can speak in multiple languages and accents, Alexa has yet to obtain a wide range of voices.
-Currently, you can program Alexa to speak English in an American accent or British accent.
+You’ll see a drop-down box featuring a mixed list of English accent options, including Canadian, United Kingdom, Australian, French, and a few more.

 How to enable skills to get celebrity voices to talk to you